Monroe NC Temporary Custody Hearing

 4.2 Parties and Their Attorneys.
 Parties and their attorneys, if any, shall be present at the hearing.

 4.3 Temporary Hearings.
 Temporary hearings shall be limited to thirty minutes per party for custody and visitation issues, and thirty minutes per party for financial issues involving temporary child support, post-separation support, and/or attorney’s fees.
 No temporary hearing will exceed two total hours.
-For example, a hearing on temporary custody, child support, and post-separation support shall entitle each party to one hour.
-A hearing solely on temporary custody shall entitle each party to thirty minutes.
+For example, a hearing on temporary custody, child support, and postseparation support shall entitle each party to one hour.
+A hearing solely on temporary custody or solely on child support or solely on postseparation support shall entitle each party to thirty minutes.
 Parties shall be entitled to use their time for presentation of testimony and evidence, cross-examination, and/or opening and closing statements.
-Examination of children in a temporary custody hearing is in the discretion of the presiding judge.
+Examination of children in a temporary custody hearing is in the sole discretion of the presiding judge, and if allowed, will be counted against the propounding party’s time for hearing.

 Testimonial affidavits are not required to be filed in temporary custody or visitation hearings.
 However, should a party file testimonial affidavits the following guidelines apply: